 Re-Imagine Menlo Park (RIMP) Bike Usage Market Research

-Menlo Park bike planning is severely handicapped by its poor understanding of (a) how most bicyclists currently use its streets and bike lanes to reach popular destinations on both side of El Camino and (b) what new bike network improvements they would most value.
-This situation exists because Menlo Park does NOT proactively seek this critical information.
-At a time when online surveys are routinely conducted by other city governments, Menlo Park has not effectively used surveys and audit.
-So RIMP attempts to fill this need with its own research.
-Although its surveys are too small to be statistically significant they still provide valuable feedback on how residents view potential and proposed bike projects.
-Hopefully, RIMP’s efforts will spur the City to conduct regular online resident surveys and bike usage audits as key elements in its bike planning process and project evaluations.
-The goal is higher quality decision-making.
+It is unfortunate that Menlo Park’s bike planning efforts continue to be so severely handicapped by its lack of knowledge about (a) how most bicyclists currently use its streets and bike lanes to reach popular destinations on both side of El Camino and (b) what new bike network improvements they would most value.
+While many bike-friendly communities – Palo Alto comes to mind – routinely collect this information using online technology Menlo Park does NOT.
+RIMP attempts to partially fill this need with its own informal market research.
+Although its surveys are too small to be statistically significant they still provide valuable feedback on how residents view existing, potential and proposed bike projects.
+Hopefully, RIMP’s efforts will spur the City to conduct professional online surveys and bike usage audits in order to improve its decision-making.

-Where Do Bicyclists Prefer To Cross El Camino (July 2017)
+Survey – Where Do Bicyclists Prefer To Cross El Camino?
+(July 2017)

 This survey enables Menlo Park residents to share their views on how our city can best improve the safety, convenience and comfort of riding bikes to popular destinations on the opposite side of El Camino.
 In the first section, the survey requests information about the bicyclists in your household and the routes they currently use to approach and cross El Camino; in the second, you can specify what potential bike network improvements you consider the most important for Menlo Park to make in the next few years.
 This survey was initiated in July 2017 and will remain open indefinitely.
 Survey responses will be summarized, published and updated on this website once a large number of surveys have been submitted.